Channel

 Undelivered elements

-Note, that onUndeliveredElement function is called synchronously in an arbitrary context.
+Note that onUndeliveredElement is called synchronously in an arbitrary context.
 It should be fast, non-blocking, and should not throw exceptions.
 Any exception thrown by onUndeliveredElement is wrapped into an internal runtime exception which is either rethrown from the caller method or handed off to the exception handler in the current context (see CoroutineExceptionHandler) when one is available.

-val channel = Channel<Resource>(capacity) { resource -> resource.close() }
+val channel = Channel<Resource>(onUndeliveredElement = { resource -> resource.close() })

 // Producer code